oroinc/platform/src/Oro/Bundle/UIBundle/Resources/doc/dynamic-assets.md

 That's all, the configuration is finished.

-Now you need to take care about updating of a version of package when your assets are changed.
+Now you need to take care about updating of the package version when your assets are changed.
 The following code shows how to update the version:

 ```php
 <?php